ERS-HCL/Dynamic-Form-Creation-By-JSON-Data/README.md

 ```

 ## Adding Dynamic-form component in your project
- Download the Dynamic-Form-Creation-by-JSON.component to your angular project and include required components from angular.
+ Download the form-generation.component from dynamic-form/src/app folder to your angular project and include required components from angular.

 ```html